 American beef producers have known for generations how important it is to keep their animals healthy and contented.
 Their commitment to providing quality care proves itself in the data: U.S. herds represent only 6% of the world’s cattle yet provide 18% of the world’s beef.

 Corn Producers’ Sustainable Intensification: Advanced production methods such as reduced-till and no-till planting greatly reduce energy consumption, soil loss, pesticide use and greenhouse gas emissions while enhancing yields.

 From 1980 – 2015, U.S. Corn producers achieved declines per unit of production in soil erosion (-58%); irrigation (-46%); land use (-41%); energy use (-41%); and greenhouse gas emissions (-31%).

 Cotton – a natural fiber – has been used to dress and protect families for at least 7,000 years.
-Of the thousands of U.S. cotton growers – predominantly family farms – 100% of them are committed to continual improvement that positions U.S. cotton to support society’s quality of life for future generations.
+The thousands of U.S. cotton growers – predominantly family farms – are committed to continual improvement that positions U.S. cotton to support society’s quality of life for future generations.
 Accordingly, the U.S. cotton industry continues to research and adopt responsible production practices that not only promote economic sustainability but also minimize impact on natural resources.